-- We received the draft financial statements for the year ended 31 March 2019 on 13 June a few days after the agreed deadline of 7 June, and have now substantially completed the audit work. - We are reporting to you the more significant issues arising from the audit, which we believe you must consider prior to approval of the financial statements.
-The audit team has already discussed these issues with the Corporate Director Resources and Head of Finance.
+- We received the draft financial statements for the year ended 31 March 2019 on 11 June 2019 a few a days after the agreed deadline of 7 June 2019 and have now substantially completed the audit work. - We are reporting to you the more significant issues arising from the audit, which we believe you must consider prior to approval of the financial statements.
+The audit team has already discussed these issues with the Corporate Head of Resources and Head of Finance.